Beyond the Civil War: Buffalo Soldiers on the American Frontier and Overseas, 1866-1916

 History and Social Science Standards of Learning for Virginia Public Schools

-• USII.4 The student will apply social science skills to understand how life changed after the Civil War by
+• VUS.9 The student will apply history and social science skills to analyze the major turning points of the Civil War and Reconstruction eras by

 Group Field Trip Request Form